QUICK SUMMARY:

 6. White Label Your Reports

 Once you’re happy with your social media report, the next step is to white label it with your agency’s branding.
-Our white label features include the ability to customize logos, and color schemes, plus you can add your own custom domain and email on the Agency plan and higher.
+Our white label features include the ability to customize logos, and color schemes, plus you can add your own custom domain and email on the Grow plan and higher.

 7. Add Personalized Comments to the Social Media Marketing Report